200000 Zlotych 1990 "Fryderyk Chopin" (Poland, III Republic before denomination)

 Auction prices

 Find out the current coin value of the Polish 200000 Zlotych 1990 "Fryderyk Chopin".
-This silver coin from the times of III Republic before denomination struck at the Philadelphia Mint.
-The record price belongs to the lot 787 sold at the Antykwariat Numizmatyczny - Niemczyk Michal auction for PLN 7,500.
-Bidding took place September 24, 2021.
+This gold coin from the times of III Republic before denomination struck at the Philadelphia Mint.
+The record price belongs to the lot 507 sold at the Warszawskie Centrum Numizmatyczne auction for PLN 55,500.
+Bidding took place February 27, 2010.

 Сondition